NEW: Motorist's lawyer plans to lodge complaint against the police officer

 When the officer stepped away from his car, Felton said on the recording, “He followed me for about two miles and when I got to my mom’s house he wants to pull on his lights. … He ain’t about to Sandra Bland me.”

 Felton was referencing Sandra Bland, who was found dead on July 13 in a cell at the Waller County Jail in Texas.
-She was incarcerated after allegedly assaulting an officer during a July 10 traffic stop.
+She’d been incarcerated after allegedly assaulting an officer during a July 10 traffic stop.
 Her death was ruled a suicide.

 In the video Felton recorded, the officer gives Felton a warning.
-Felton then asks why he was stopped.
+Felton then asks why he was stopped in the first place.

 “I’m not doing nothing, because I have a Michigan plate, other than that why are you trailing me?”
 Felton said on the recording.